-Learn about various levels of degree programs in sports medicine.
-Get information on bachelor's, master's and doctoral program curricula and admissions requirements.
+Learn about undergraduate and graduate degree programs in sports medicine.
+Get information on program curricula and admissions requirements at each level.
 Review the career prospects for graduates along with continuing education options.

 Individuals who want to study sports medicine have options at the undergraduate and graduate levels.
 Bachelor's degree programs in sports medicine revolve around the science of physical movement and activities.
 They highlight topics such as exercise science, kinesiology and physiology.
 Internships might be included in the curricula.
 Knowledge of CPR may be necessary for admission to this 4-year undergraduate program.

 Consisting of intensive research and more advanced coursework, a 2-year master's degree program in sports medicine may also feature several areas of concentration as well as a thesis requirement.
 Some schools require related bachelor's degrees for admission to a master's program.

 Highlighting advanced epidemiology and exercise physiology, the coursework of a doctoral program can prepare students to conduct scholarly research or to teach in academia.
 Depending on the doctoral program, bachelor's or master's degrees are required for admission, along with professional credentials and experience.

 The Bachelor of Science or Bachelor of Arts degree is awarded to graduates of baccalaureate programs in sports medicine.
 Depending on the school, a sports medicine program may fall under a different program name, such as exercise science or athletic training.
 Students learn about human movement, fitness assessment and healthcare fundamentals related to physical activity.